SteveSayantan/DevOps-Bootcamp/ansible/passwordless-authentication.md

     >> authorized_keys id_rsa id_rsa.pub known_hosts
   ```

-- *id_isa* is private key which is used to login to machine.
+- *id_rsa* is private key which is used to login to machine.
 Never share this with anyone.
-- *id_isa.pub* is public key which is used for communication with others.
+- *id_rsa.pub* is public key which is used for communication with others.

 In *host2*,